Namibia Nature Foundation

-Namibia Nature Foundation, established in 1987, is a people-centred, and one of the largest home-grown conservation and sustainable development NGOs in Namibia.
-They work with communities, partners, and government to conserve and restore ecosystems, and to ensure the wise and ethical use of natural resources for the benefit of all Namibians, today and in the future.
+Namibia Nature Foundation (NNF), established in 1987, is a people-centred conservation and sustainable development non-governmental organisation (NGO), and one of the largest home-grown organisations of its kind.
+The organisation has a track record of work with communities, civil society organisations, and government in projects that aim to conserve and restore ecosystems, and to ensure the wise and ethical use of natural resources for the benefit of all Namibians.

-They implement projects under a broad range of programmatic areas that encompass the full spectrum of Namibia’s biodiversity from terrestrial to freshwater and marine ecosystems, including sustainable forestry, Community-Based Organization strengthening, sustainable agriculture, combating wildlife crime,and applied scientific research.
+The NNF implements projects under a broad range of programmatic areas that encompass the full spectrum of Namibia’s biodiversity from terrestrial to freshwater and marine ecosystems, including sustainable forestry, Community-Based Organization strengthening, sustainable agriculture, combating wildlife crime, and applied scientific research.

-According to the organisations Strategic Plan 2024-2029, Namibia Nature Foundation strives to uphold values that guide its work and partnerships.
+According to the organisation's Strategic Plan 2024–2029, Namibia Nature Foundation strives to uphold values that guide its work and partnerships.
 These include creating lasting biodiversity and livelihood outcomes by prioritising impact with people; empowering and capacitating communities while building networks for long-term impact; remaining agile, context-relevant, and evidence-driven through continuous innovation and learning; and acting as a reliable, competent, and trusted partner in all its engagements.
-The Namibia Nature Foundation is a member of the International Union for Conservation of Nature since 1991.
+The Namibia Nature Foundation has been a member of the International Union for Conservation of Nature (IUCN) since 1991.

 History

+The foundation was established largely through the efforts of conservationist Louw Schoeman, and was formally launched on 29 July 1987 under the patronage of the Ohlthaver & List Group, with Douglas Reissner appointed as its first director.
 Namibia Nature Foundation was registered under a deed of trust with the Master of the Namibian High Court in 1987.
 Its initial purpose was to help the Namibian government Department of Nature Conservation to raise and administer funds for the conservation of wildlife as well as protected area management.

-The organisation is governed by a Board of Trustees.
+Governance

+The Namibia Nature Foundation operates as a non-profit organisation under a Deed of Trust registered with the Master of the Namibian High Court.
+Its Board of Trustees draws on 17 prominent members of the public and meets quarterly to receive the Executive Director's technical and financial reports, approve the annual budget, and consider the independent auditor's report.
+A separate bank account is maintained for each project; larger projects are audited independently every year, while smaller projects are covered by the foundation's annual audit.
+Project administration is supported by an interactive projects database that records the information required to manage and report on each initiative.

+Programmes

+The foundation's work is organised around a number of core programmatic areas that span Namibia's terrestrial, freshwater and marine environments, in line with the country's Vision 2030.
+These include: